 Medicaid is the single largest public funding source for long-term services and supports (LTSS).
 It is a combined federal-state program.
-Some Medicaid services are federally mandated, and others are optional at the states' discretion.
-Thus, state Medicaid programs can vary considerably, both with regard to the services covered and how the program is administered.
-Many states also have their own LTSS programs for individuals who need services but do not meet Medicaid's stringent eligibility criteria.
+Some Medicaid services are federally mandated.
+Others are optional at the states' discretion.
+Thus, state Medicaid programs can vary considerably regarding the services covered and how the program is administered.
+Many states also operate LTSS programs for individuals who need services but do not meet Medicaid's stringent eligibility criteria.
 States also operate programs with federal grant funding, for example, through the Older Americans Act.
 Consequently, in many states, LTSS program administration is dispersed across several agencies and departments.
 As a result, consumers frequently have difficulty identifying the programs for which they are eligible and obtaining the services they need.

 COORDINATION OF LONG-TERM SERVICES AND SUPPORTS: Policy